 I’ve published fiction in NY Arts Magazine, Guernica Magazine, Pank, Thrush Poetry Journal, Specter Literary Magazine, FRIGG, Thunderclap Press, The Monarch Review, Connotation Press, and others.

 I am the author of the novella “Short Lean Cuts.”
 Ebook at Amazon and Barnes & Noble, paperback at Amazon.
 I am also the author of "Gears," (from Independent Talent Group, Inc.) a collection of 70 short stories--some published, some brand new.
+I have just recently finished my novel The Sun Eaters, which is being looked at by several publishers currently.

 The dreariness and mundane details of life in general are what usually feed my pieces.
 I am mostly attracted to blue collar settings, people, and work spaces.
 I'm also fond of stories that have more of an international setting; anything outside our borders.